Fliplet/fliplet-cli/docs/UI-guidelines-interface.md

-# UI guidelines for component interfaces
+# UI guidelines for component's interfaces

 You are not required to use these style guidelines, but if you want your component to fit the overall style of Fliplet's components we recommend you use them.

-We always include Bootstrap as the framework to build responsive interfaces as part of the `fliplet-studio-ui` dependency.
+We always include Bootstrap, as the framework to build responsive interfaces, as part of the `fliplet-studio-ui` dependency.
 (Learn more about dependencies [here](Dependencies-and-assets.md))

 ## Basic styles